Adriaen van der Donck: Early political activism

-In New Amsterdam, disgruntled colonists had been sending ineffective complaints to the Dutch West India Company about the Director-General of New Netherland, Willem Kieft, who had begun a bloody war with the Indians against the advice of the council of twelve men.
+In New Amsterdam, disgruntled colonists had been sending ineffective complaints to the Dutch West India Company about the Director of New Netherland, Willem Kieft, who had begun a bloody war with the Indians against the advice of the council of twelve men.
 Kieft's War badly damaged relations and trade between the Indians and the Dutch, made life more dangerous for colonists living in outlying areas, and drained the colony's resources.
 He exacerbated his relationship with the already financially strained colonists by enacting a tax on beaver skins and beer to fund the war.

 In 1645, Kieft tried to mend relations with the Indians and asked van der Donck to assist as a guide and interpreter.
 At the negotiations, Kieft found himself in the awkward position of coming without the necessary gifts.
 Van der Donck had not informed Kieft of this important component to negotiations in advance, but happened to have brought an appropriate amount of sewant (wampum), which he loaned to Kieft.